seb-esser/ConMan/00_condaEnvs/readme.md

 ## importing the conda env
 - open CMD
-- navigate to the folder that contains the 'cmpackage.txt' file
+- navigate to the folder that contains the `cm_packages.txt` file
-- run 'conda create --name CM --file cmpackage.txt'
+- run `conda create --name CM --file cmpackage.txt` in the cmd

 ## test installation
 - start python the created env
-- try 'import ifcopenshell'
+- try `import ifcopenshell`